MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 |Update the user record based on actual information in Office 365: State, Full Name, Contact Email, Authentication Email.<br /><br />Codeunit "Azure AD   Graph User".UpdateUserFromAzureGraph|**X**|**X**|**X**|**X**| |
 |Synchronize user plans (licenses) with licenses and roles assigned in Office 365 (AAD).<br /><br />Codeunit "Azure AD   Graph User".UpdateUserPlans|**X**|**X**| |**X**|**X**|
 |Add the user to user groups according to the current user plans.
 Revoke SUPER permission set.
 (At least one SUPER is needed.
 Do not revoke from administrators.)<br /><br />Codeunit "Permission Manager".
 AddUserToDefaultUserGroups|**X**|**X**| |**X**<br /><br />Additive: Keep the current membership in  the user group and assigned permission sets intact.
 Only add user to groups if needed.|**X**<br /><br />Overwrite: Remove the user from other groups.
 Remove manually assigned permission sets.|

-> [!NOTE]
-> All regular users in a solution must be assigned the same license, Essential or Premium.
-> For information about licensing, see [Microsoft Dynamics 365 Business Central Licensing Guide](https://aka.ms/BusinessCentralLicensing).

-###

 ## Managing Users and Licenses in On-premises Deployments
 For on-premises deployments, a number of licensed users is specified in the license file (.flf).
 When the administrator or Microsoft partner uploads the license file, the administrator can specify which users can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)].